A Message from former Principal Jean Barnes on our First Ever Graduating Class and the "Building A Brighter Future" Capital Campaign.

 By the end of 2019, with the help of many more wonderful people, we were only $350,000 from reaching our goal.
 Then, just before the holidays, we received a call from The Community Foundation saying Mrs. Delores Barr Weaver wanted to help.
 She named our Media Center and provided a match grant to help raise the final money needed to reach our goal.
 What an amazing way to end the year!
 We are very grateful to Mrs. Weaver.

 During building construction we tried to relocate our playground.
 Unfortunately, it was in such bad condition, it fell apart during relocation.
-Thanks to the generosity of Warren and Nancy Powers, we were able to build a new state-of-art playground with sensory equipment to accommodate the needs of our children.
+Thanks to the generosity of the Warren P. Powers Charitable Foundation, we were able to build a new state-of-art playground with sensory equipment to accommodate the needs of our children.
 The St. Anne’s Playground replaced the much older one.
 Our younger children now enjoy a bright, happy and cheerful area for outdoor playtime.

 Our high school project required foresight, leadership, dedication and philanthropy.
 We would like to recognize the “angels” who helped us during the initial phases of this journey.
 Principal Jean Barnes, Bishop Felipe Estevez, Deacon Scott Conway, Father Houle, Bob Shircliff, Lou Walsh, Jay Demetree and Bishop Snyder High School for their vision, support and commitment.